ListopiaTeam/Frontend/README.md

     - Usernames and passwords have a minimum-, other text fields (eg. comments) have a maximum length requirement
   - #### Navigation
     - The navbar indicates which page the user is currently on with a ">" and red highlight
-      - When on the home page "LISTOPIA" gets underlined instead
+      - When on the home page or profile page "LISTOPIA" or the logged in user's name gets underlined instead
     - If there is no active event, the link in the navbar changes from "Current Event" to "Archived Events"
     - There is a "go back" button when the user clicks on a list for more details to go back to browsing
       - For admins this can also go back to the admin panel instead if they visit the list from a report